 We measure net customer attrition for our full service residential and commercial home heating oil customers.
 Net customer attrition is the difference between gross customer losses and customers added through internal marketing efforts.
 Customers added through acquisitions are not included in the calculation of gross customer gains.
-Gross customer losses are the result of a number of factors, including price competition, move outs, service issues and credit losses.
+Gross customer losses are the result of a number of factors, including price competition, move outs, service issues, credit losses and conversions to natural gas.
 When a customer moves out of an existing home we count the "move out" as a loss and if we are successful in signing up the new homeowner, the "move in" is treated as a gain.

-For fiscal 2007, we lost 21,300 accounts (net) or 5.0% of our home heating oil customer base, as compared to fiscal 2006 in which we lost 29,600 accounts (net) or 6.6% of our home heating oil customer base.
-In fiscal 2005, we lost 35,100 accounts (net) or 7.1% of our home heating oil customer base.
+For fiscal 2008, we lost 18,300 accounts (net), or 4.4% of our home heating oil customer base, as compared to fiscal 2007 in which we lost 21,300 accounts (net), or 5.0% of our home heating oil customer base.
+In fiscal 2006, we lost 29,600 accounts (net), or 6.6% of our home heating oil customer base.
+While our net customer attrition improved in fiscal 2008 when compared to fiscal 2007, our gross losses (which is reflective of customer turn-over) increased to 19.1% in fiscal 2008, as compared to 17.6% in fiscal 2007.
 (See Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Customer Attrition)